nuusk/.dotfiles/README.md

 ## system-configuration

-This repository containts the configuration files and profiles for tools that I use.
+This repository contains the configuration files and profiles for tools that I use.

-The structure of files within each folder represents the files that should be placed under `$HOME` directory on your system, so for example:
+The structure represents my workstations.
+For example, in `fi`, you will find all the files corresponding to the configuration files on `fi`.
+Those files should be placed under $HOME directory on your system, so for example:
 In `i3` folder the structure is as follows:
 ```
 i3